 Mold Is Everywhere

 You can find mold spores anywhere actually almost everywhere.
 Mold spores can be there in your house and are outside your house.
-Inside the house, mold could be seen in bathroom, kitchen, closets, fridge, basement and drawers.
-Outside the house, mold may be visible on decayed leaves and rotten vegetation.
-Growth of mold takes place in damp and humid conditions.
-Mold spores are miniscule and can come through doors, windows, air conditioners and heating systems.
+Inside the house, mold could be seen in bathroom, kitchen, closets, fridge, basement, and drawers.
+Outside the house, the mold may be visible on decayed leaves and rotten vegetation.
+The growth of mold takes place in damp and humid conditions.
+Mold spores are minuscule and can come through doors, windows, air conditioners and heating systems.
 It’s good practice to find the best carpet cleaning company in your area and have your carpets professional cleaned annually.
 This will help eliminate dust and other allergy-causing particles from building up in the carpet.

 Healthy Individuals Can Also Be Affected

-Mold is not only harmful for asthmatic patients, but can be also harmful for healthy people when they are regularly exposed to mold spore in a closed environment.
-A person with weak immune system will likely suffer symptoms like a cough, runny nose, sneezing, headache and fever due to contact with mold.
-There also may be itching and irritation in the eyes and the skin.
-Many times mold is the result of flooding or some sort a malfunction in the water or sewer system causing water damage that is not properly cleaned and dried out leaving a moist environment for mold to take hold and grow.
+Mold is not only harmful to asthmatic patients but can be also harmful to healthy people when they are regularly exposed to mold spore in a closed environment.
+A person with a weak immune system will likely suffer symptoms like a cough, runny nose, sneezing, headache and fever due to contact with the mold.
+There also may be itching and irritation of the eyes and the skin.
+Many times mold is the result of flooding or some sort of malfunction in the water or sewer system causing water damage that is not properly cleaned and dried out leaving a moist environment for mold to take hold and grow.
 Water damage in your home should be treated as a serious matter and left to professional water damage restoration contractor to properly clean up and dry out.

 Best Way To Avoid Mold Problems